anusharmadobe/aep-spectrum-prototype/README.md

 ### Server Configuration

 The Express.js server runs on port 3000 by default.
-You can modify the port in `server.js`:
+Modify the port in `server.js`:

 ```javascript
 const PORT = process.env.PORT || 3000;